Searching for axion forces with spin precession in atoms and molecules

 Experiments searching for the electron EDM $(\textbf{d}_e)$, for example, are designed to measure small energy shifts of the type $H_{\text{edm}}=-\textbf{d}_e\cdot \textbf{E}$, and can in principle also measure energy splittings from an axion field provided the geometry of the experiment is appropriate.
 As we have seen in Eq.(\ref{eq:monopole-dipole_Hamiltonian}) an axion field generates an energy splitting which depends on the relative orientation between the spin and the gradient.
 The axion contribution to the phase will only be constructive if the orientation of the gradient and the quantisation axis is maintained during the coherence time\footnote{For example, this requirement is not satisfied in some EDM searches with ion traps \cite{PhysRevLett.119.153001,Roussy:2022cmp}, leading to an axion gradient effect which averages out.
 This kind of search will be sensitive only to spatial variations of the axion gradient and not to the gradient itself since a molecule in an ion trap has a rotating quantisation axis set by a rotating electric field.
 We thank Kia Boon Ng for pointing out this.}.

 To achieve their full sensitivity, experiments using spin precession in atoms or molecules usually require that the configuration of the experiment, such as the direction of the relevant fields, can be switched to measure differences in the spin precession frequency.
 This makes the experiment much more robust against slow drifts and offsets, which can be challenging to overcome.
-In the case of a coherent axion field sourced by a test mass, in addition to aligning the gradient along the quantisation axis, the ability oscillate or reverse the position of the mass within periods of $\sim O(1)$ seconds, or faster, is very helpful.
+In the case of a coherent axion field sourced by a test mass, in addition to aligning the gradient along the quantisation axis, the ability to oscillate or reverse the position of the mass within periods of $\sim O(1)$ seconds, or faster, is very helpful.
 The effect induced by the axion gradient on the spins will be obtained from the change to the precession frequency that is correlated with the position of the mass.